-In late 2010 the majority of air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+In late 2010 the majority of air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These systems are more commonly called “dry charged units”.
 The units can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
 R22 is still legal for AC repair or service for a short time longer.
-The intent for these Dry Charged Units is to offer the greater Elkhart area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
+The reason for these Dry Charged Units is to offer the greater Elkhart area a more simple and affordable replacement option for central air conditioners and heat pumps.
 However, these units also bypass the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.

 Definitely.
-There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, with the stipulation that it is repairing an existing air conditioning system.
+There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, as long as it is as a repair for an existing system.

 It is likely that as a result of supply and demand, R-22 refrigerant will become more expensive.
 As the phase out process of R22 continues, new R-22 refrigerant production will slowly be reduced, with full elimination of its production in 2020.
 Until that time however, indications are that there will likely be sufficient supply to meet the current demand.

 If you have more questions about refrigerant, we encourage you to contact BW/Cook Service Experts for clarification.

 Student loan debt in the USA has been a growing issue for a very long time.
 Today’s total student debt soars over $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re thinking about your academic journey or counseling someone who is, it’s crucial to weigh the...
 Continue reading